btschwertfeger/BiasAdjust-Performance-Test/README.md

 * OS: MacOS Ventura 13.2.1
 * Disk: 512 GB APPLE SSD AP0512J

 All tests have been executed on the same machine.
 The scripts `scripts/test_performance_*.sh` were used for this purpose.
 The adjustments are executed using a minimal setup for all tools.
 The input data sets were randomly generated, this can be reproduced using the script `scripts/generate_test_data.py`.
-All datasets have exactly 10950 float values per grid cell, so this is comparable to 30 years of daily temperature values.
+All data sets have exactly 10950 float values per grid cell, so this is comparable to 30 years of daily temperature values.
 A seed was set so that re-execution would generate the same data.

 All methods provided in the BiasAdjustCXX tool are tested.
 For `python-cmthods`, the corrections are only performed for the QM and QDM.
 For `xclim` only the QDM is used, because this is the only method with a comparable implementation in `BiasAdjustCXX` and `python-cmethods`.
 All methods are given the same parameters, that is, they are given the same input data sets and all distribution-based methods are given the value of 250 for the number of quantiles to be considered.

 Data sets are generated, which contain a grid of 10x10, 20x20, 30x30, ..., 100x100 with 10950 values per grid cell.
 Since especially with the Python modules the time to load, prepare and correct a data set varies strongly despite seemingly equal starting-/preconditions, the data sets are corrected multiple times per tool.
 This provides a better overview of the outliers and also makes it possible to map an average value.

-It has been found that the python modules have difficulty processing large datasets, for this reason only datasets with a resolution up to 60x60 are tested for these python modules.
+It has been found that the python modules have difficulty processing large data sets, for this reason only data sets with a resolution up to 60x60 are tested for these python modules.

 `BiasAdjustCXX` also offers the computation using multiple threads.
 This is als tested here.